PhucTranS3924715/COSC2657-Assignment3/README.txt

 Customers:
 - Can view all available vouchers.
-- Can edit their profile information.
+- Can edit their profile information, including change avatar.

 Drivers:
 - Can view their profile.